 As for Ophelia, she appeals to many girls because she struggles so painfully yet so openly.

-Her story ends badly, but she represents something important to many of us.
+Her story ends tragically, but she represents something important to many of us.

-For anyone, old or young, who has happened upon this website in search of Ophelia I say this: whatever you are going through, true beauty is found in the rough spots.
+For anyone, old or young, who has happened upon this website in search of Ophelia, I say this: whatever you are going through, beauty can be found in the rough spots.
 It’s what emerges from ugliness and pain and an excellent way to deal with trauma is to embrace art and then create your own.